Asia-Pacific Economic Cooperation (APEC) Studies Center

 Pacific Asian Center for Entrepreneurship and E-Business (PACE)

 The goal of PACE is to foster the entrepreneurial spirit among students, faculty, and the community.
-The center supports the inclusion of entrepreneurship-related courses in the UH Manoa curriculum and offers a summer certificate in international entrepreneurship.
-In addition, PACE also supports the student Entrepreneurship Club and numerous outreach programs, including statewide business plan competitions at the high school and college levels, the Kauffman Entrepreneurial Internship Program, a distinguished lecture series, the Hawai‘i Entrepreneurs Bootcamp, and programs for Native Hawaiian entrepreneurs.
+The center supports the inclusion of entrepreneurship-related courses in the UH Manoa curriculum, including an undergraduate major and graduate certificate in Entrepreneurship.
+In addition, PACE supports new entrepreneurs by providing experiential startup training, guidance and funding for new ventures.

 Pacific Asian Consortium for International Business Education and Research (PACIBER) Diploma